caas-team/sparrow/README.md

 The configuration is divided into two parts.
 The startup configuration and the checks configuration.
 The startup configuration is a technical configuration to configure the `sparrow` instance itself.

-The checks configuration will be loaded during runtime by the `loader` from a remote endpoint.
-The `loader` can be used to get the configuration local as well (type: `file`).
+The `loader` fetches the checks configuration during runtime from a remote endpoint.
+For local use, you may directly load the configuration using a `file` loader.
 This configuration consists of the checks' configuration.

 ### Startup